biopragmatics/biosynonyms/README.md

    that use the given synonym (ideally using highly actionable identifiers from semantic spaces like [`pubmed`](https://bioregistry.io/pubmed), [`pmc`](https://bioregistry.io/pmc), [`doi`](https://bioregistry.io/doi))
-7. `contributor` the ORCID identifier of the contributor
+7. `contributor` a CURIE with the ORCID identifier of the contributor
 8. `date` the optional date when the row was curated in YYYY-MM-DD format
 9. `language` the (optional) ISO 2-letter language code.
 If missing, assumed to be American English.
 10. `comment` an optional comment